ericwafula/CurrencyBudy/README.md

 #### A currency converter android application, 16/7/2022
 #### By **Eric Wafula**
 ## Description
-This is an android currency converter created using MVVM/Clean architecture.
-The app has two screens, a converter screen and a screen that lists out the latest price quotes on the 4 major pairs followed by crosses and exotics.
+This is an android currency converter created using MVVM architecture.
+The app has two screens, a converter screen and a screen that lists out the latest price quotes on the 4 popular major pairs followed by popular exotics.

 ## Setup/Installation Requirements
 * git clone https://github.com/ericwafula/CurrencyBudy.git
 * cd/path/to/CurrencyBuddy